 The lower perennial garden is across from the rock garden near the entrance.
 You'll find a large variety of perennials - hardy of course!

-Alaska has such glorious, long summer days.
-Even though the spring and summer growing season is very short, the length of day makes up for it ... plants are lush and blooms profuse!
+You've heard that Alaska has such glorious, 24-long summer days.
+Even though the spring and summer growing season is very short, the length of day makes up for it ... the plants are lush and they flourish in the mild summer.

 The upper perennial garden in Alaska Botanical Garden is a great demonstration garden for recycled materials.
 Pick up a few new and interesting ways to edge your garden!
 This section of the garden uses concrete test cores to build a small retainer wall.

 One section of edging is made of thick slices of tree trunks which make an pretty retainer wall and keeps the soil in place.

 All the garden paths form circular shapes around the garden and the concrete cores and tree trunks make consistent repeating patterns that add interest in your photos.
 Review some photo composition theory here.